+- 2.1 This policy applies to all employees who may request to work remotely from overseas and outside their contractual work location in the UK and for a specified period of time due to personal circumstances. - 2.2 For new starters, no written or verbal offer of employment should include an element of overseas remote working.
+It is important that for immigration purposes and tax implications, the new starter should attend the University on their commencement of employment.

-- 2.1 The policy applies to all employees at the University including new starters who may request to work remotely from overseas as part of contract negotiations and existing colleagues who wish to make a flexible working request that includes working overseas. - 2.2 This policy should be read in conjunction with the University's Travel and Expenses Policy and the Flexible Working Policy and Hybrid Working Guidelines and the Health and Safety Policy. - 2.3 This policy does not apply to approved business travel requirements such as an international assignment or official business trip.
+- 2.3 This policy does not apply to approved business travel requirements such as an international assignment or official business trip.
 The University has a number of existing arrangements with partners overseas and will support and facilitate overseas work where an overseas base will have material benefit to the overall objectives of the University.
-These arrangements are covered in the Global Mobility Policy.
+These arrangements are covered in the Global Mobility Policy. - 2.4 This policy should be read in conjunction with the University's Flexible Working and the Health and Safety Policies.

-3.1 PAYROLL, SOCIAL SECURITY AND TAX IMPLICATIONS
+3 PAYROLL, SOCIAL SECURITY AND TAX IMPLICATIONS

-- 3.2 Employees working in the UK usually have PAYE (income Tax) and National Insurance (Social Security) deducted from their pay by the employer.
-When employees work overseas they may trigger tax and social security obligations in that country and this can have implications for both the employee and the University. - 3.3 Tax and social security can be complex and requirements vary depending on the specific circumstances and jurisdiction so specialist advice will need to be taken in advance. - 3.4 Tax and social security risks increase depending on how many employees have/are working in a particular country as well as other activities the University may be undertaking in a country; and whether these activities trigger a corporate presence ('Permanent Establishment').
-Permanent establishment (PE) is an area of focus of most tax authorities and every country has its own measures to identify when business activity stops being sporadic or short-term and reaches a level that will prompt PE and subsequent double taxation for either employment taxes or corporation taxes or both. - 3.5 The greater presence we have and the more time spent collectively by employees from any part of the University in one country, the more we increase the risk of additional tax obligations for individuals and the University.
-This also means that agreeing for an individual to work remotely may have implications for other employees who are, or may be in the future, working from the same country, or any activities the University may initiate in a country in the future - 3.6 Failure to comply with the necessary tax filing requirements, withholding and reporting obligations, as well as not managing a PE correctly, could lead to serious ramifications such as: - high penalties; - interest charges; - reputational damage; - significant cost repercussions; - unfunded corporate tax liabilities; - indirect tax cost in a country if appropriate VAT registrations have not been made; - increased audits from tax authorities resulting in increased management time and cost being incurred; - imprisonment or detention when entering/leaving the UK, in severe cases.
+- 3.1 Employees working in the UK have PAYE Income Tax and National Insurance (Social Security) deducted from their pay by the employer.
+When employees work overseas they may trigger tax and social security obligations in that country and this can have implications for both the employee and the University. - 3.2 Tax and social security can be complex and depend on the specific circumstances and each country's jurisdiction, so specialist advice will need to be taken in advance.
+Restrictions may also be applicable to the UK pension scheme based on the length of the overseas stay and the specific country involved. - 3.3 Tax and social security risks increase may depend on how many employees have/are working in a particular country as well as other activities the University may be undertaking in a country; and whether these activities trigger a corporate presence ('Permanent Establishment').
+Permanent establishment (PE) is an area of focus of most tax authorities and every country has its own measures to identify when business activity stops being sporadic or short-term and reaches a level that will prompt PE and subsequent double taxation for either employment taxes or corporation taxes or both. - 3.4 The greater presence physical presence and the more time spent collectively by employees from any part of the University in one country, the more the risk of additional tax obligations for individuals and the University increases. - 3.5 Failure to comply with the necessary tax filing requirements, withholding and reporting obligations, as well as not managing a PE correctly, could lead to serious ramifications such as: - high penalties; - interest charges; - reputational damage; - significant cost repercussions; - unfunded corporate tax liabilities; - indirect tax cost in a country if appropriate VAT registrations have not been made; - increased audits from tax authorities resulting in increased management time and cost being incurred; - imprisonment or detention when entering/leaving the UK, in severe cases.